Best German Bars, Restaurants and Bakeries in London

 Nearest Tube: Richmond

 Though their bier may get all the plaudits, it shouldn’t be forgotten just how well those Germans bake.
 As such, there are a plethora of bakeries in London serving specialist cakes, breads and pastries as good as anything you’ll find in Berlin.
-And the one with the best reputation is Backhaus in Richmond.
-Backhaus is special for one reason; their bakes are made strictly in accordance with traditional methods and original recipes, and are created onsite daily using only untreated German flours from the Hemelter Mühle in Rheine.
+And the one with the best reputation is Ronny’s German Delicatessen (and their roaming Backhaus Bakery Van) in Richmond.
+Ronny’s is special for one reason; their bakes are made strictly in accordance with traditional methods and original recipes, and are created onsite daily using only untreated German flours from the Hemelter Mühle in Rheine.
 As well as serving German staples, their cheesecakes are also to die for.

 Location: 71 King Street, W6 9HW.